rukiya06/ExceptionHandling/README.md

 ---
 ## ExceptionHandling
- -Python Exception Handling handles errors that occur during the execution of a program.
+ - Python Exception Handling handles errors that occur during the execution of a program.
 Exception handling allows to respond to the error, instead of crashing the running program.
- -Python uses `try`, `except`, `else`, and `finally` blocks to handle exceptions.
+ - Python uses `try`, `except`, `else`, and `finally` blocks to handle exceptions.
 ---

 ## Why Exception Handling?